AngelFireLA/AngelFire-Brawlermaker/README.md

 if you want to support me, just subscribe https://www.youtube.com/channel/UCqe_saetEaDRMExYE-y-7Gw

-Video has been stroked, here is the link to the video ;
+Video has been striked, here is the link to the video ;
 https://www.mediafire.com/file/ea94ry27vj3x185/brawlstarsmoddingtutorial2.mov/file
 Whats does the tool do ?
 You can creates **Custom Brawlers** and **Custom attacks, supers** even support for charge and spawnable